bplmaps/toi-field-trips/content/locations/merchants-row.md

 ---

-<zoomable-image type="iiif" src="https://www.digitalcommonwealth.org/search/commonwealth:cn69ms283/manifest](https://www.digitalcommonwealth.org/search/commonwealth:cn69ms283/manifest.json" alt="Depiction of a British trading schooner" caption="A lighthouse on an island in Bostons harbor welcomes the British trading schooner"></zoomable-image>
+<zoomable-image type="static-external" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:cn69ms29c" alt="Depiction of a British trading schooner" caption="A lighthouse on an island in Bostons harbor welcomes the British trading schooner"></zoomable-image>

 # A Street of Transformation

 Merchant’s Row was once a bustling commercial hub at the heart of Boston, pivotal to the city's growth as a major port in the 18th and 19th centuries.
 Positioned near the waterfront, this street and the connections forged on it helped establish Boston as a key player in international trade.
 Today, though much of the street has been redeveloped, its historical significance endures in the surrounding Financial District, a thriving area of commerce.

-<zoomable-image type="iiif" src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:wd378k393" alt="Photograph of customs house" caption="Ths is a very interesting image for the following reasons"></zoomable-image>

-<zoomable-image type="static-external" src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/South_Station%2C_Boston%2C_Massachusetts_April_2022.jpg/1600px-South_Station%2C_Boston%2C_Massachusetts_April_2022.jpg?20220507230049" alt="Photograph of South Station" caption="This image is from Wikimedia Commons"></zoomable-image>

 ### Location and Urban Context